evermeer/EVReflection/README.md

 ## It's easy to use:

 Defining an object.
-You only have to set EVObject as it's base class:
+You only have to set EVObject as it's base class (or extend an NSObject with EVReflectable):
 ```
 class User: EVObject {
     var id: Int = 0